 Internal organs, however, may not show all these symptoms, and these signs are usually found in organs that have nerve connections.

-Aches and pains are signs of inflammation in muscles joints, caused by immune cells and fat cells producing inflammatory chemicals such as cytokines.
+Aches and pains are signs of chronic inflammation in muscles and joints, caused by immune cells and fat cells producing inflammatory chemicals such as cytokines.
 This causes a heightened

 - pain response.

 Some of these signs can last for months and years, and the level of severity ranges from mild to severe

 Additionally, chronic inflammation when silent can cause brain fog, and you may think “oh this is just normal aging”, no, it’s inflammation.

 Inflammation can make one feel old before their time, making joints ache, and muscle aches, wreaking havoc in the nervous system as well, causing problems such as MS, depression anxiety even Alzheimers.

 You are more likely to suffer chronic inflammation if you have diabetes, are older, eat lots of saturated fats, eat lots of sugar, or are a shift worker.

 Keeping the vigil of night shift one is likely not to sleep enough, have short sleep, or have sleep disruptions and disturbance.
 Disturbed sleep causes a lot of health problems.

 Related article: The Secret To Better and Improved Sleep